 The baccalaureate program in social work prepares students for generalist practice.
-The descriptions of the nine Social Work Competencies presented in the EPAS identify the knowledge, values, skills, cognitive and affective processes, and behaviors associated with competence at the generalist level of practice (CSWE 2015 EPAS, p.
-11, para.
-2).
+The descriptions of the nine social work competencies presented in the EPAS identify the knowledge, values, skills, and cognitive and affective processes that are subsequently demonstrated in students' observable behaviors indicative of competence at a generalist level of practice.
+(CSWE 2022 EPAS, p.
+17, para.
+4).